RanitManik/Leetcode-Solutions/README.md

 ## About

-Hi, I'm Ranit Manik, a deciplined programmer currently pursuing my Bachelor's degree in Computer Science.
+Hi, I'm Ranit Manik, a disciplined programmer currently pursuing my Bachelor's degree in Computer Science.
 This repository is a reflection of my journey in sharpening my algorithmic and coding skills through solving Leetcode problems.

 ## Languages Used